naala89/apiopenstudio/src/wiki/installation/docker/developer-environment.md

         networks:
           - api_network

+      # Email container
       email:
         image: namshi/smtp:latest
         container_name: "${APP_NAME}-email"
         networks:
           - api_network
         #    ports:
         #      - "25:25"
         environment:
-    #      # MUST start with : e.g RELAY_NETWORKS=:192.168.0.0/24:10.0.0.0/16
+          # MUST start with : e.g RELAY_NETWORKS=:192.168.0.0/24:10.0.0.0/16
-    #      # if acting as a relay this or RELAY_DOMAINS must be filled out or incoming mail will be rejected
+          # if acting as a relay this or RELAY_DOMAINS must be filled out or incoming mail will be rejected
     #      - RELAY_NETWORKS= :192.168.0.0/24
-    #      # what domains should be accepted to forward to lower distance MX server.
+          # what domains should be accepted to forward to lower distance MX server.
     #      - RELAY_DOMAINS= <domain1> : <domain2> : <domain3>
-    #      # To act as a Gmail relay
+          # To act as a Gmail relay
           - GMAIL_USER=${EMAIL_USERNAME}
           - GMAIL_PASSWORD=${EMAIL_PASSWORD}
-    #      # For use with Amazon SES relay
+          # For use with Amazon SES relay
     #      - SES_USER=
     #      - SES_PASSWORD=
     #      - SES_REGION=
-    #      # if provided will enable TLS support
+          # if provided will enable TLS support
     #      - KEY_PATH=certs/gaterdata.local
     #      - CERTIFICATE_PATH=certs/gateradta.local.crt
-    #      # the outgoing mail hostname
+          # the outgoing mail hostname
     #      - MAILNAME=admin.gaterdata.local
-    #      # set this to any value to disable ipv6
+          # set this to any value to disable ipv6
     #      - DISABLE_IPV6=
-    #      # Generic SMTP Relay
+          # Generic SMTP Relay
     #      - SMARTHOST_ADDRESS=
     #      - SMARTHOST_PORT=
     #      - SMARTHOST_USER=